KhronosDevelopment/KDKit/README.md

 ## Features

 KDKit is comprised of mostly-separable unique modules.
-Each module is documented within that module, but a brief summary of each module is provided here:
+Each module contains its own documentation (some better than others).
+A brief summary of each module is provided here:

 | Module | Description |
 | --- | --- |